 Invest-ability training is unique in its intensive and extended approach to working with innovation-focused companies looking to raise a minimum of £500k over two years and with a minimum of £100k in income from either grants, investment or revenue.

 Your Innovation and Growth Specialist will be able to provide you with more information about dates and how to complete an expression of interest.
 At any one time, we have a limited number of places on Invest-ability intensive training, and if you are not accepted you have the option of submitting for participation in a future round.

 The Pitch Panel offers exposure to real investors for constructive and confidence-building feedback on your pitch, as part of the Invest-ability investment readiness pathway.
 Typically it is for companies who already have a strong investor pitch, or who have a specific need to focus on pitching.
 Pitch Panels focus on certain sectors and are a mix of in-person and virtual events.

 You will be invited to register for The Pitch Panel by your innovation and growth specialist and you will then be asked to supply further pertinent information.

 At any one time, we have a limited number of places on Pitch Panels and if you are not accepted, you will still continue to receive support from your innovation and growth specialist around investment and investment readiness and have the option of submitting for participation in a future event.

-Clients who receive investment can benefit from the right post-investment support, providing onward travel to corporate finance, M&A and IPOs, and capitalise on our close relationships with partners such as the London Stock Exchange.
-For some clients, this support will be provided in the context of our Scaleup Programme for the most dynamic innovation-focused businesses.
+Clients who receive investment can also benefit from the right post-investment support from their innovation and growth specialist to equip them for onward travel to corporate finance, M&A and IPOs, capitalising on our close relationships with partners such as the London Stock Exchange.

 - Angel Investors